RollingOat/RollingOat.github.io/content/CV.md

 <div style="display: flex; align-items: center;">
   <img src="/IMG_0469.jpg" alt="Photo" style="width: 150px; margin-right: 15px;">
   <p>
     Hi, I am a research assistant in Kumar Robotics Lab at the University of Pennsylvania.
-My research interest lies in autonomy for intelligent robotics systems, focusing on 3D perception and navigation.
-This includes research topics on semantic mapping, scene understanding, and active perception.
+My research interest lies in autonomy for intelligent robotics systems, focusing on semantic mapping and localization, and autonomous navigation.
 I am also doing research on multi-robot systems.
-Recently, I have been researching on visual language mapping and learned scene representation.
+Recently, I have been learning and reading papers on visual language mapping and learned scene representation.
   </p>
 </div>